salu133445/dan/README.md

+# DANTest

-# Source Code for "Towards a Deeper Understanding of Adversarial Losses"
+Source code for "Towards a Deeper Understanding of Adversarial Losses"

 ## Prerequisites